matteyeux/Decrypt0r/README.md

 Decrypt0r now supports IMG4 (or im4P, whatever) files.
 I added a function which checks if the file is an IM4P or not.

-You can also decompress compressed iPhone 7 (and other unencrypted kcaches) kernelcache when it asks for firmware just  press enter keys.
+You can also decompress compressed iPhone 7 kernelcache when it asks for firmware just press `[enter]`.

 ### How to build it?

 To build Decrypt0r just cd to the decryptr0r directory and run `make` <br>

-Run first on Debian like distros `build.sh`. <br>
+To build Xpwn and other stuff run `build.sh` on Debian like distros. <br>
 macOS users can download bins [here](https://www.dropbox.com/s/r6e5fwae2ff7ecv/XPwn%20binaries.zip?dl=0)

 ### Compatibility